Interruption Marketing vs. Permission Marketing: Which Mix Works

 Interruption marketing often feels like an invasion of privacy, so many people will hit the close button before they’ve ever had the chance to learn what your brand offers or why you might be worth checking out more thoroughly.

-Intrusion marketing will work best for businesses that already have widespread name recognition and brand awareness in the market.
+Intrusion marketing will work best for businesses with widespread name recognition and brand awareness.
 Interruption marketing is more of an option for large companies trying to get the attention of small target audiences.

 What is Permission Marketing?